Oxlade family via Victoria

 "Today, the largest number of Oxlades outside the United Kingdom live in South Australia, the majority of whom are descendants of Hector or Henry Oxlade, his wife Helen or Ellen Finch, and children who arrived in Adelaide aboard the 'Joseph Somes' in November 1850.
 Hector was the son of Catherine Green and her husband Thomas Oxlade, yeoman, of Lane End."

-A child of Hector and Ellen, William Charles Oxlade 1861-1933 pic lived Victoria for a time at Brunswick in Melbourne with wife Catherine Mary nee Wilkins 1864-1940 pic where Hurtle George Oxlade b 1889 and William Isaac Hector Oxlade 1896 (m 1917 Evelyn > Walter Allen Oxlade b 1924 Brunswick, Victoria).
-Hurtle d 1945 and William Isaac 1962, both at Port Adelaide, SA.
+A child of Hector and Ellen, William Charles Oxlade 1861-1933 pic lived Victoria for a time at Brunswick in Melbourne with wife Catherine Mary nee Wilkins 1864-1940 pic where born Hurtle George Oxlade 1889-1945 and William Isaac Hector Oxlade 1896-1962 (m 1917 Evelyn > Walter Allen Oxlade 1924-2002 of Vic m Dawn Yvonne Bradley 1925-2002).
 Later children of William and Catherine were born SA including Alma Vera May Oxlade 1904-62 pic 1939 pic 1960, m Alfred Ernest Tabor 1902-69; Matilda (Tilly) Catherine Oxlade 1902-77 pic, m Arthur Charles Bilsborrow, pictured with her nephew Phillip Oxlade 1902-21; Marjorie Eileen Oxlade 1906-98 pic 1920's, m George Mark Kirtland.
 Other children of Hector and Ellen incl Sarah Jane 1847-85, Henry Robert Oxlade 1854, George Thomas Oxlade 1856-1938.
 (Source mainly databases of Alfred Tabor, son of Alma nee Oxlade, to whom thanks also for pictures from which all in this section have been adapted.)

-Clement Oxlade family of Victoria
+Clement Oxlade family Victoria

 Clement William Oxlade 1881 Denham, Bucks - 1961 Melbourne, child of Edwin Oxlade b 1850 Chinnor Oxford, labourer, and Sarah Fleet b c1859 Kingston, m 1880.
 Clement m 1902 Florence Annie Bradshaw* > Doris Oxlade [b c1907 Sheffield*] m Vic 1926 Ernest Dudley Evans, Louis or Lewis Oxlade 1909 [Sheffield*] - 1973 Mornington Vic, m 1934 Lilian Ruth Franklin.
 Clement m2 Ella Maria Mulford 1884-1978.